How to Make Gold in Guild Wars 2? The Best Farming Methods!

 Tequatl the Sunless – is a Risen World Boss that spawns on Splintered Coast inside the Sparkfly Fen.
 You can easily take part in the event that requires defeating him.
 Just remember that Tequatl only spawns a few times a day, so make sure to check the timer online.
 You can use the LFG (Looking for Group) tool to team up with other players.
 Every day, the first time that you slay Tequatl the Sunless provides two gold and an additional chest.

 Expansions meta events – both expansions combined introduced nine maps to Guild Wars 2.
 Each of these zones (with one exception) has a special meta event that will give you additional rewards (including a Hero’s Choice Chest) once per day.
 If you have access to the expansions, you can take your time to go through all of them.
-The Heart of Thorns maps are: Verdant Brink, Auric Basin, Tangled Depths, and Dragon Stand.
-In Path of Fire, four of five zones have these meta events – they are: Crystal Oasis, Elon Riverland, The Desolation, and Domain of Vabbi.
+The Heart of Thorns maps is: Verdant Brink, Auric Basin, Tangled Depths, and Dragon Stand.
+In Path of Fire, four of five zones have these meta events – they are Crystal Oasis, Elon Riverland, The Desolation, and Domain of Vabbi.
 Dragonfall is the only PoF location without a daily meta event.

 Daily Gathering – first of all, you can complete the gathering achievements (Daily Forager, Miner, or Lumberer).
 Secondly, in the Heart of Maguuma (HoT maps), there are particular types of gathering nodes that can provide valuable materials.
 However, you can only use them once per day.
 You can actually get more value if you use multiple characters, even if they’re created on the same account.
 These nodes always show up in the same spots, so make sure to use a map for the first runs.
 You’re going to collect Flax, Jungle Plants, Elder Wood, and Mussels.
-The most lucrative locations are: Draconic Mons, Auric Basin, Verdant Brink, Bloodstone Fen, Malchor’s Leap, and Siren’s Landing.
+The most lucrative locations are Draconic Mons, Auric Basin, Verdant Brink, Bloodstone Fen, Malchor’s Leap, and Siren’s Landing.
 A flying mount might be necessary to make the most out of this method and earn gold as quickly as possible.

 You can also gather Winterberries in Bitterfrost Frontier, consume them for Unbound Magic and then exchange it for Magic-Warped Bundles in Ember Bay.
 Dailies will also provide you with some Karma that you can later exchange for sellable items.